TadiT7/treble_experimentations_wiki/Moto-G5S.md

 ---

 ## Android 11 Notes
-To boot android 11, you HAVE to use at least the october update, also known as 1.8 to be able to boot, **_any Gsi from firmware collections will need permissiver to boot_** (see above), Phh's Roar Gsi and Google's own Android 11 Gsi **_dont need permissiver_**
+Any GSI from firmware collections will need permissiver to boot, Phh's Roar GSI and Google's own Android 11 GSI don't need it.

-If booting Android 11 fails, contact me over at [my chat](t.me/motoxchat) and ping HowToRush (me on Telegram) and i will try helping you boot Android 11,
+If Android 11 still doesn't boot, contact HowToRush over at [his chat](t.me/motoxchat) and ping @HowToRush and he will try to help you boot Android 11.

-**Nusantara's official Gsi _NEEDS_ Magisk to boot for some reason**
+Nusantara's official GSI _needs_ Magisk to boot.

 ---